 For some people in co-dependent, unhealthy relationships they may not see how they could go on without their partner literally and figuratively.
-Share resources like job ads, apartment ads, help hotlines like those for depression, free workout videos online or information on any aspect of life they struggle to imagine doing on their own.
+Share resources like job ads, apartment ads, help hotlines like those for depression, free workout videos or apps or information on any aspect of life they struggle to imagine doing on their own.
 People in relationships find comfort and a sense of ease in the familiarity.
 Help them see what else is reasonably available if they need help getting started on their own again.

 It's All About Good Intentions

 If you're trying to break up a couple for reasons not rooted in your selfishness, these suggestions can help.
 Keep in mind every person and couple is unique, so you'll need to know what makes these people tick before choosing an action.
 While the initial breakup and realization you're the culprit could be damaging to your friendship, most people will have more clarity once they've worked through these emotions.
 Be patient and understanding and you're more likely to get your friend back.